Structured data checker

 No, having structured data is necessary but not sufficient.
 Google independently decides whether to show a rich snippet for a specific query.
 The decision is influenced by markup quality, site authority, content type, and how well the markup matches page content.
 However, without markup, a rich snippet definitely won't appear.

-For e-commerce — Product and Offer (price, availability, rating).
-For articles and blogs — Article and FAQPage.
-For local business — LocalBusiness with address and hours.
-For recipes — Recipe.
-Google actively supports HowTo and FAQPage.
+For e-commerce — Product with Offer (price, availability, AggregateRating).
+For articles and blogs — Article / BlogPosting with headline, image, datePublished, author.
+For local business — LocalBusiness with address, telephone, openingHours.
+For recipes — Recipe with image, ingredients, instructions.
+On inner pages, BreadcrumbList replaces the URL in SERP with a readable path — high CTR impact for minimal effort.
 Choose markup type based on your page content.